Make sure your affairs are dealt with as you wish after you're gone.

 Of all the generations, baby boomers, like me, are thought to be the most fortunate; my university was wholly funded via a government grant so was actually free of charge, and there was no student loan to repay, I have experienced a significant rise in what my home is worth now, as well as having been part of the gold-plated final salary pensions arrangement that can no longer be afforded, and like my fellow baby boomers I also enjoyed a benevolent welfare state.

-So let’s look at some top tips for inter-generational planning:
+top tips for inter-generational planning:

 - Family road map: who do you want your money to go to and how it should be used?